Cross Country FAQ

 Q: What distances are the races?

 A: For seniors anything from 5 to 10 miles, although there is also a relay that we enter where each leg is just 2.5 miles.
-Races are of shorter differences for younger age groups.
+Races are of shorter distances for younger age groups.

 Q: How much does it cost?